Josephine Skriver Flaunts Cleavage In Celebratory Snap

 Skriver’s hair was pulled up in a super-messy bun with a few strands framing her face, and she didn’t appear to have much makeup on.
 The background was a stunning space with an eye-catching antler chandelier, large windows, and a view of an outdoor deck area as well as plenty of lush greenery.

-The Danish bombshell even got a little cheeky and decided to write ‘6M’ in a heart in lipstick on the mirror in front of her.
+The Danish bombshell even got a little cheeky and used lipstick to write ‘6M’ inside a heart on the mirror in front of her.
 The tube of lipstick was visible on the marble countertop, and Skriver didn’t get a friend to shoot a snap.
 Instead, she just gave followers an intimate glimpse at her life by taking the selfie herself, with her phone camera.

 The snap received over 193,000 likes over the course of just one day, and Skriver’s fans celebrated with her in the comments section.
 The Angel refers to her devoted fan base as “subscrivers,” and did so in the caption on the celebratory post.